Stain Removal Guide

-- If the bloodstain is still visible, repeat the process until it is removed, or no longer transfers to the cloth.
+- If the stain is still visible, repeat the process until it is removed, or no longer transfers to the cloth.

-- If the bloodstain remains, mix the ammonia solution and follow steps 3-8 above.
+- If the stain remains, mix the next solution on the list and follow steps 3-8 above.
 If the stain remains after trying both solutions, contact a professional cleaner.

-- Once the bloodstain is removed, layer white paper towels on the site to soak up any extra moisture.
+- Once the stain is removed, layer white paper towels on the site to soak up any extra moisture high five.
+You did it!.
 Weigh down the towels with a non-staining glass or ceramic object (think like a paperweight), and let them sit overnight.